View Categories

 Article 371-B and the Committee for Assam’s Tribal Areas

-Under Article 371-B, the President is empowered to provide for the creation of a committee of the Assam Legislative Assembly consisting of the members elected from the Tribal Areas of the state and such other members as he may specify.
+• Article 371-B empowers the President to establish a committee in the Assam Legislative Assembly comprising members from Tribal Areas and others as specified.

 Special Provisions for Manipur’s Hill Areas under Article 371-C

-2. The President can also direct that the Governor shall have special responsibility to secure the proper functioning of that committee.
+2. The President may assign the Governor with special responsibility for ensuring the effective functioning of the Manipur Hill Areas committee.

-3. The Governor should submit an annual report to the President regarding the administration of the Hill Areas.
+3. The Governor must annually report to the President on the administration of the Hill Areas.

-4. The Central Government can give directions to the State Government as to the administration of the Hill Areas.
+4. The Central Government has the authority to issue directives to the State Government on the administration of the Hill Areas.

 Special Provisions and Empowerment for Andhra Pradesh under Article 371-D and Article 371-E